linusapelgren/Iron-Fitness/README.md

 #### EPIC | Subscriping
 - As a site user, I can securely enter my payment information so that I can subscribe to my chosen plan quickly
 - As a site user, I can cancel my subscription plan easily on my profile page
+- As a site user, I can find and select a subscription plan to subscribe to easily

 #### EPIC | Booking
 - As a site user, I can choose from a multitude of gym classes to attend